krasimir/riew/README.md

 });
 ```

-This is intentional by design.
+This is intentional and it's by design.
 It becomes much easier to use a channel from any point of the application because we just need to know the ID.

 ### Riews

 The _riew_ is a combination between view function and routine functions.
 It's materialized into an object that has `mount`, `update` and `unmount` methods.
-We are creating a riew by providing the view functions and one or many routines.
 The routines get executed when we mount the riew.
 They receive a `render` method so we can send data to the view function.

 ```js
 const view = function (props) {